miningape/coding-challenge/README.md

 I used TCP because of it's simplicity although there are better approaches.

-I didn't really focus on the frontend because you use GraphQL and Next which aren't being tested so it seemed a bit "pointless" to put a lot of effort into the frontend as opposed to making sure the server was working correctly.
+I didn't focus on the frontend because you use GraphQL and Next which aren't being tested/used so it seemed a bit "pointless" to put a lot of effort into the frontend (because I'm not using relevant tech) as opposed to making sure the server was working correctl.

 I'm a really big fan of logging because it helps me see what is happening on a smaller scale, so I really took advantage of Nest's logger (especially since verbose output can be hidden).
 Normally I would use less logs and delete them before using the code (for production) but because of how nest is configured it seemed like a really handy tool.